manishajmera/LearningRepository/README.md

 # LearningRepository
-IntraCollege learning portal where student can learn core branches concepts through are videos and through are faculty notes
+IntraCollege learning portal where student can learn core branches concepts through our videos and through our faculty notes